-This is particularly true with neck injuries (usually between C4-C6) as opposed to back injuries because some herniated disc injuries are relatively benign.
-But the fact that there are some smaller herniations should not alter the value of the cases as long as the symptoms clearly match the location of the injury.
+This is especially true with neck injuries (usually between C4-C6) as opposed to back injuries because some herniated disc injuries are relatively benign.
+But the fact that there are some smaller herniations should not alter the value as long as the symptoms match the location of the injury.

 What If My Injury Was Preexisting?